 - E. Exhibits.
 All exhibits shall be tabbed and indexed. - F. Format.
 Motion papers shall be single-sided, double-spaced, shall use 12-point font or larger (including footnotes), and shall have one-inch margins on all sides.
 Footnotes are discouraged. - G. Text Searchable.
 All pleadings, letters, motion papers, affidavits, or any other document containing text shall be text searchable. - H. Amended or Corrected Filings.
 Any amended or corrected filing (including but not limited to amended pleadings) shall be filed with a redline showing all differences between the original and revised filing.
-Any motion to amend a pleading shall similarly be filed with a redline showing all differences between the operative pleading and the proposed amended pleading. - I. Courtesy Copies.
-The parties shall provide courtesy copies to chambers of all motion papers, including all declarations and affidavits with exhibits, by email to Torres_NYSDChambers@nysd.uscourts.gov at the time of filing.
-Courtesy copies may not be submitted through the ECF system.
-No papers may be submitted to chambers. - J. Filing Motion Papers.
-Motion papers shall be filed promptly after service. - K. Oral Argument of Motions.
+Any motion to amend a pleading shall similarly be filed with a redline showing all differences between the operative pleading and the proposed amended pleading. - I. Filing Motion Papers.
+Motion papers shall be filed promptly after service. - J. Oral Argument of Motions.
 Parties may request oral argument by letter emailed to the Court at the time their moving, opposing, or reply papers are filed.
-The Court typically does not hold oral argument on motions, but it will notify counsel if oral argument is required. - L. Participation of Junior Attorneys.
+The Court typically does not hold oral argument on motions, but it will notify counsel if oral argument is required. - K. Participation of Junior Attorneys.
 Given the decline in cases going to trial, opportunities for courtroom advocacy are increasingly rare.
 To assist in the training of the next generation of attorneys, the Court strongly encourages relatively inexperienced attorneys-in particular women and underrepresented minorities-to participate in all courtroom proceedings.
 Further, the Court is amenable to having multiple attorneys speak for one party if it creates an opportunity for a lawyer who is relatively inexperienced or from an underrepresented group.
 However, all attorneys appearing should have the degree of authority consistent with the proceeding.
 For example, an attorney attending a pre-motion conference should have the authority to commit his or her party to a motion schedule, and should be prepared to address other matters likely to arise, including the party's willingness to participate in a settlement conference with the assigned Magistrate Judge.

-- M. Motions to Exclude Testimony of Experts.
+- L. Motions to Exclude Testimony of Experts.
 Pursuant to Rules 702-705 of the Federal Rules of Evidence and the Daubert v.
-Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579 (1993), line of cases, motions to exclude testimony of experts shall be made by the deadline for dispositive motions and shall not be treated as motions in limine. - N. Default Judgments.
+Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579 (1993), line of cases, motions to exclude testimony of experts shall be made by the deadline for dispositive motions and shall not be treated as motions in limine. - M. Default Judgments.
 A plaintiff seeking a default judgment shall proceed by way of order to show cause, pursuant to the procedure set forth in Attachment A, infra.